Bokaro Steel City: Economy

 Vedanta Electrosteel Castings Limited - A Kolkata-based water pipe manufacturer acquired 2500 acre of land 18 km from the city and has erected its 2.2 MTPA steel plant.
 The company has invested close to Rs 80 Bn (US$1.6 Bn) on this project which was operational from 2010.

 ONGC Bokaro operates the Bokaro Coal Bed Methane (CBM) block BK-CBM-2001/1 with 80 per cent stake while the remaining 20 per cent is with Indian Oil Corp (IOC).
 It plans to invest ₨ 8.23 billion from 2017 to 2018 to achieve a peak production of 0.9 million standard cubic meters per day.
 Dalmia Cement Bharat Limited (DCBL) operates a 1.5 Million Tonne cement plant at Bokaro utilising slag supply from Bokaro Steel Plant.

+Inox Air Products, India's largest manufacturers of industrial and medical gases, has a Cryogenic Air Separation Unit (ASU) at the Steel Authority of India's (SAIL) Bokaro plant.

 Future projects

 SAIL-POSCO JV Steel Plant: Steel minister Sri Virbhadra Singh has announced another new steel plant for Bokaro as part of a joint venture with Posco and SAIL by using FINEX technologies for high quality steel.
 The capacity of the plant will be 1.5 mt, establish in BSP periphery of 500 acre.

 Bharat Petroleum Corporation Limited - BPCL will set up a LPG bottling plant and POL (petroleum, oil and lubricants) terminal in Bokaro, the foundation stone of which was laid on 11 August 2019.

-Software Technology Parks of India - STPI will setup an IT Park.
+Software Technology Parks of India - STPI will set up an IT Park.

 Transport

 Air

 The nearest commercial airport is at Ranchi, named Birsa Munda Airport, at a distance of 120 km.

 Bokaro Airport is an unserviced airport with no scheduled commercial flights.
-However, the Government of India has planned to connect Bokaro to the regional hub of Patna and an international airport in Kolkata through the UDAN regional airport development scheme, opening the airport up could see commercial flights by 2022.
+However, the Government of India has planned to connect Bokaro to the regional hub of Patna and an international airport in Kolkata through the UDAN regional airport development scheme, opening the airport up could see commercial flights in the near future.